crypt-keepers/crypt-keepers/README.md

 - React Redux ^5.0.6
 - Webpack 3.6.x

-Create 'config.js' file in Server folder and add your Cryptopanic Auth Token.
-Export this token with module.exports.
-See ./server/constants.js for details on what is expected in the token.
+Copy example.config.js in ./server folder and rename it to config.js.
+Include your Crytopanic API key here.

 ## Development